 What changed?
 The tooling.
 Monetizing an API used to mean stitching together a gateway, a metering service, a billing provider, and a developer portal — four or more systems that had to stay in sync.
 Today, integrated platforms handle metering, billing, access control, and developer self-service in a single stack.
 That shift is cutting launch times from months to hours and making API monetization accessible to teams that previously could not justify the engineering investment.

-This article covers the current state of API monetization, the pricing models gaining traction, the architectural shift away from DIY billing, and how to get started with a modern, integrated approach.
+This article covers the current state of API monetization, the pricing models gaining traction, the architectural shift away from DIY billing, why not all gateway-native monetization implementations are created equal, and how to get started with a modern, integrated approach.

 The state of API monetization in 2026